 § 663.490 What are the general financial management system standards that apply to a Tribe carrying out a TTSGP compact or funding agreement?

-A Tribe shall expend and account for TTSGP funds in accordance with the regulations of the funds being provided as well as applicable Tribal laws and procedures.
+A Tribe shall expend and account for TTSGP funds in accordance with the statutory requirements of the funds being provided as well as applicable Tribal laws and procedures.

 § 663.491 What are the general financial management system standards that apply to a Intertribal consortium carrying out a TTSGP compact or funding agreement?